 Cons of a health insurance stipend:

-Employees must claim amounts received as income (20 to 40 percent).
+- Employees are taxed on the amounts received as income (20 to 40 percent).

 Best Practices for Health Insurance Stipends